 Wilson-Raybould, Philpott to announce political futures in ridings

-OTTAWA - Two former Liberal cabinet ministers who resigned over the SNC-Lavalin controversy are set to announce their next moves.
+MARKHAM, Ont. -- Jody Wilson-Raybould and Jane Philpott are set to reveal their next moves today.

-Jody Wilson-Raybould and Jane Philpott say they'll announce their political futures at events held at the same time in their ridings.
+The former Liberal cabinet ministers, both of whom resigned over the SNC-Lavalin controversy, have scheduled announcements in their respective ridings.

 Wilson-Raybould is the independent MP for the B.C. riding of Vancouver Granville and Philpott is the independent MP for the Ontario riding of Markham-Stouffville.

-Neither is saying what they have in mind, other than that constituents have been invited to meet with them as they share announcements about their political futures.
+Neither has said what they have in mind, other than that constituents have been invited to meet with them as they share announcements about their political futures.

 Wilson-Raybould served as justice minister in Prime Minister Justin Trudeau's cabinet before she was shuffled to the portfolio of veterans affairs in January.